๐Ÿ Canada ยท Statistics Canada SFS 2023

 Your net worth is everything you own minus everything you owe: home, RRSP, TFSA, FHSA, non-registered investments, cash and vehicles, less your mortgage, loans and credit-card balances.
 Your percentile is the share of Canadian households your age that hold less than that.

-This calculator places your figure between the published Statistics Canada SFS 2023 breakpoints for your age band and interpolates.
+This calculator anchors on the published Statistics Canada SFS 2023 median for your age band and interpolates against modelled percentile bands around it (StatCan publishes the median by age, not the full distribution).
 Because it compares you to your own age group, a younger saver isn't unfairly ranked against 60-year-olds who have had decades to compound home equity and pensions.

 Total vs investable net worth